Get

 black goldendoodle dog standing on the river bank

-Image Credit: Brandon Blake, Shutterstock
+Image by: Brandon Blake, Shutterstock

-4. They make good therapy dogs
+4. Black Goldendoodles make good therapy dogs

-Due to their gentle nature and loyal temperament, the Black Goldendoodle is well-suited for emotional support work as they form strong bonds with their owners.
+Due to their gentle nature and loyal temperament, the Black Goldendoodle is well-suited for emotional support work, as they form strong bonds with their owners.

-5. They will require daily exercise
+5. They require daily exercise

-As an active breed, it’s important that your pet gets enough physical activity each day so they stay healthy and happy.
+Since this is an active breed, it’s important that your pet gets enough physical activity each day so they stay healthy and happy.

 6. They are great family pets